-2022 HK\$'000 2021 HK\$'000 Depreciation charge of right-of-use assets Expense relating to short-term leases 9 867 735 Total amount recognised in profit or loss 876 744
+2023 HK\$'000 2022 HK\$'000 Depreciation charge of right-of-use assets Expense relating to short-term leases 8 9 867 Total amounts recognised in profit or loss 908 876

 The Group regularly entered into short-term leases for office premise.
 The Group does not recognise right-of-use assets and lease liabilities in regard of these short-term leases.
 The Group recognises the lease payments associated with those leases as an expense on a straight-line basis over the lease terms.
 There is no renewal options and variable lease payments included in the lease agreement.